-Even with social distancing there is ample room in our new office (shown below) to conduct individual sessions, and plenty of space in the Training Room (shown further below) on our office campus for circles and workshops.
+Even with social distancing there is ample room in our new office to conduct individual sessions, and plenty of space in both the main classroom and training room on our office campus for circles and workshops.

-Read our current policies immediately below before scheduling an appointment or registering for an event, as we are operating under CDC and Ohio rules and regulations for COVID-19.
+Read our current policies immediately below before scheduling an appointment or registering for an event, as we continue to monitor CDC and Ohio rules and regulations for COVID-19.
 Online sessions and events are conducted in our virtual Zoom meeting room; read our suggestions further below for setting up your home space for the best experience.

-As of August, 2022, inside our offices and classrooms, masks are strongly recommended for individuals regardless of vaccination status (and may be required for certain events).
+As of August, 2022, inside our offices and classrooms facial masks are optional for individuals, (if they are ever required due to an outbreak, the event description/details will include specific details).
 We will continue to disinfect surfaces in high-traffic areas, seating will encourage social distancing, and windows will be slightly open to allow fresh air circulation regardless of weather conditions.
-Finally, if you have been exposed to the COVID-19 virus or have any symptoms (cough, shortness of breath or difficulty breathing, fever, chills, muscle pain, sore throat, and loss of taste or smell), please do not join us.
+Finally, if you have been exposed to, or have any symptoms of, the COVID-19 virus or any other serious/contagious illness, please do not join us.

 Getting Comfortable in the Virtual Office/Classroom: Best Practices and Other Good Ideas

 Plan to use a room in which you will not be disturbed during the session.
 If you share your household with others, then find a room in a quiet area with a door you can shut to minimize interruptions.
 Your session may include meditations and other exercises for which outside distractions can really distract.
 You’ll want a comfortable chair in which you can sit upright, with a desk or table nearby to hold ample paper, pen, a bottle or glass of water, and your computer.